I moved to Portland in 1997 for heroin and art. A total Gus Van Sant cliché.

 The drive took us three or four days.
 My only vivid memory of the journey was from when I was drunk, although I don’t recall how we got alcohol when we were all minors.
 We pulled over in the desert at dusk.
 I pissed on dusty rocks, and a bearded dragon bolted across the dirt in front of me.

-We were on our way to Rick’s mom’s house in Oak Grove, a suburb that was an hour bus ride away from the city of Portland.
+We were on our way to Rick’s mom’s house in Oak Grove, a suburb that was an hour bus ride and about 10 miles away from the city of Portland.
 She said the four of us could stay there.
 I ended up living in the same house when I returned to Portland the last time in 2009, after I lived back home in Florida for four years.

 Lindsay’s house seemed promising, at first.
 The perpetually full, stank kitchen sink needed a desperate makeover, so I went to work.
 The least I could do as a gesture of gratitude for the hospitality.
 These people were absolute slobs, but I didn’t mind as long as I had a place to sleep.
 I scrubbed the dishes, even after meals that weren’t mine.
 If I didn’t, they’d all be crawling with maggots again.
 I tried hard not to complain and stayed constantly helpful instead.